StoreConnect and Salesforce org compatibility guide

 On this page

-This guide helps you evaluate whether your existing Salesforce org is compatible with StoreConnect before you start your implementation.
-Work through each check with your Salesforce administrator to identify any gaps and understand what is needed to resolve them.
+Use these checks to confirm your existing Salesforce org can run StoreConnect, before you commit to an implementation.
+Work through them with your Salesforce administrator to identify any gaps and what it takes to resolve them.

 Check 1: Salesforce edition